bufbuild-ru/docs/docs/bsr/remote-plugins/custom-plugins/index.md

 ## Upload a custom plugin for generated SDKs

 Generated SDKs allow schema consumers to fetch pre-generated packages in their native ecosystem so they don't need to generate code manually.
 You can take any module on the BSR and a _supported_ plugin and fetch bundled code.
-However, this means that the BSR needs to specify configuration and plugin defaults in advance.Occasionally, users want different code generation behavior in generated SDKs.
+However, this means that the BSR needs to specify configuration and plugin defaults in advance.

+Occasionally, users want different code generation behavior in generated SDKs.
 Because there is no way to change configuration or plugin options, the only solution is to upload (and maintain) a different flavor of the plugin to force a different behavior during code generation.
 The example below shows how to add CommonJS support to the [bufbuild/es plugin](https://github.com/bufbuild/protobuf-es) (which is hard-coded to output ESM) by making a copy and changing the defaults, but the process is similar for any plugin you want to modify.

 ### Create a BSR organization for custom plugins